 Anyone may nominate someone for an honour but, importantly, this must be done very confidentially and those being nominated must not be made aware.

-Honours lists are published twice a year – at New Year and on The Queen’s official birthday in mid-June.
+Honours lists are published twice a year – at New Year and on The King’s official birthday in mid-June.

 Types of Honour